stats60/stats60.github.io/prospectus/index.md

 **In-class assessments**:  Twice a week (in most weeks) you will complete an online activity to assess your learning of the important concepts or skills for that day.
 You must be physically present in the classroom to access these assignments.

 **Problem sets**: Most weeks you will be given one written assignment or problem set to complete.
-Unless otherwise noted, these will be due at 7 PM on Tuesdays, submitted via Canvas.
+Unless otherwise noted, these will be due at 9 AM on Mondays, submitted via Canvas.
 We will accept late problem sets for up to three days after the PSet is due; after that, no late submissions will be accepted.
 For unexcused late submissions, one point will be deducted for each day that the PSet is late.
 Excused late submissions must be accompanied by documentation of an official university function within one day of the due date, or a documented medical excuse.

 **Sections**: Section attendance is mandatory.
 If you are unable to attend your assigned section on a given week, you may attend a different section with permission from both section leaders.
 Requests to attend an alternate section should be made at least 24 hours in advance.